PoeAudits/.opencode/command/archive.md

 Once confirmed by the user:
 1. Create a new directory in `thoughts/archive/` named in the format
    `YYYY-MM-DD_<short-ticket-slug>` (e.g., `2025-12-15_redesign-dashboard/`).
-2. Move the implemented ticket file — and its related plan file, if one exists — into this new directory.
+2. Move the implemented ticket file — and its related plan, and research file, if they exists — into this new directory.
 3. Use **non-destructive** commands such as `mv` to perform the move.
 4. Repeat for each implemented ticket.

-If a ticket does not have a corresponding plan, only the ticket file should be moved.
+If a ticket does not have a corresponding plan or research, only the ticket file should be moved.

 ---